 Space-Efficient and Noise-Robust Quantum Factoring [Journal of Cryptology] [public PDF link]

-with Vinod Vaikuntanathan
+SR and Vinod Vaikuntanathan

 Journal of Cryptology, merge of the following two papers: